JAMES RENWICK ALLIANCE FOR CRAFT

 “The jurors were impressed with James’ superb craftsmanship but ultimately it was his unique vision and voice that captured our attention.
 We were delighted to have strong interest in the Chrysalis award from all over the United States this year, with a record number of applications, demonstrating vibrancy in the craft field” - former JRA President, Michele Manatt

-Thank you to JRA member, Pati Young, for sponsoring this years award!
+Thank you to JRACraft member, Pati Young, for sponsoring this years award!

 LEARN MORE